ansible-collections/ansible.netcommon/docs/ansible.netcommon.cli_config_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The config to be pushed to the network device.
 This argument is mutually exclusive with <code>rollback</code> and either one of the option should be given as input.
-The config should have indentation that the device uses.</div>
+To ensure idempotency and correct diff the configuration lines should be similar to how they appear if present in the running configuration on device including the indentation.</div>
                 </td>
             </tr>
             <tr>